wp-plugins/connections/readme.txt

 * OTHER: Set the 'Single Entry Card' template as a 'individual' template type.
 * OTHER: Greatly improved support for using the shortcode multiple times on the same page.
 * OTHER: Improved the pagination support on the Manage page.
 The limit is now user adjustable.
 * OTHER: Completely revamped the db structure.
-Using the original table columns for addresses, ect., for an object to keep db queries to a minimum.
+Using the original table columns for addresses, etc., for an object to keep db queries to a minimum.
 * OTHER: Added support for WP 3.3.
 * OTHER: Use wp_editor when user is running WP 3.3+.
 * OTHER: Moved the filters to be part of the entry retrieve query.
 Made possible by the new db structure.